Skip to content

 Natural Wood-Grain Rectangular Two Tiers Bento Box

-Two-tiered bento boxes typically have rice in the lower tier and side dishes in the upper tier.
+Two-tiered bento boxes typically have rice in the lower tier and side dishes in the upper one.
 Dividers or small containers help keep different flavors and textures separate.

 If you're searching for bento box ideas, start by combining colorful vegetables, proteins, and rice in balanced proportions—and don’t be afraid to play with height and contrast.